Trade Republic vs DEGIRO

 • Executes automatically at zero commission.

-• Removes behavioural friction — you stay invested during downturns.
+• Removes behavioural friction — you stay invested during downturns without a login decision.

 DEGIRO — manual only